altpsyche/bobreview/README.md

-# Performance Report Automation
+# BobReview

+> **Performance Analysis and Review Tool for Game Development**

 Generate comprehensive HTML performance reports from game engine performance capture screenshots using LLM-powered analysis.

 ## Overview

-This tool analyzes performance data extracted from PNG screenshot files and generates a detailed HTML report with statistical analysis, performance hotspots identification, and optimization recommendations.
+BobReview is a modular, easy-to-use tool that analyzes performance data extracted from PNG screenshot files and generates detailed HTML reports with statistical analysis, performance hotspots identification, and optimization recommendations.
 The analysis is powered by OpenAI's GPT models, which process structured data tables to provide insights and actionable recommendations.

 ## Features